$Revision: 1 $

 This HOWTO is not going to teach you everything about SVN, but it is designed to be a quick guide to using the SVN Repository.
 For more information on using SVN you can check:

-It is strongly recommended that you use the linux/unix SVN client.
+It is strongly recommended that you use the linux/unix svn client.
 However, if you must use Windows, Cygwin bash shell is what we recommend.
 This HOWTO assumes that you either know the equivalent of commands on the graphical front-end, or use the command-line interface.

-There are two types of SVN access: Anonymous (read-only access; open to all), and developers (read/write access;restricted).
+There are two types of SVN access: Anonymous (read-only access; open to all), and developers (read/write access; restricted).

-$ svn co https://svn.arabeyes.org/svn/module
+$ svn checkout https://svn.arabeyes.org/svn/module

 In the above example, be sure to replace the module with the approrpriate module name from the SVN repository.